wendahere/JAWS/Sean.md

  to see the [datasheet](http://www.haoyuelectronics.com/Attachment/TP4056-modules/TP4056.pdf) and youtube videos about it and I realised a couple of things:

 1. The TP4056 module only supports one cell or parallel charging and if I were to use two batteries I would need to have two modules
-2. if you were to charge multiple batteries in parallel, the voltages of the batteries must be **almost identical** as batteries have different charging capacities so while one battery may be full, the other battery in parallel may be still charging.
-This causes overcharging in that one battery thus making
+2. If you were to charge multiple batteries in parallel, the voltages of the batteries must be **almost identical** as batteries have different charging capacities so while one battery may be full, the other battery in parallel may be still charging.
+This causes overcharging in that one battery and it will damage and reduce the life of that battery faster.
+3. If batteries wer

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4Nzc2Mjg3NDUsLTY1MDExMjUxOSwxMD
+eyJoaXN0b3J5IjpbLTEwMDY5MTAxODYsLTY1MDExMjUxOSwxMD
 k2MDQzNTYzLDExMTQ2ODE5ODgsNjMwNTA4NzkzLC01NDIxMTA4
 OTgsMjEyMzQ2OTgsMTk0MjEzNDE0MiwxOTA0NTIyNzU3LDE4MD
 Q1NDk3MDIsLTE3MzIwMTAyNjQsOTEyODY3MzYyLC01ODY2Mzg1